-Pulp yield = $$\frac{W^2 - W^3}{W^2 - W^1} \times 100$$
+Pulp yield = $$W2-W3Banana chips used \times 100^{Banana chips used} \times 100$$

-Pulp FT-IR Characterization

-Extracted and cleaned pulp from each banana cultivars was grinded into powdery form with mortar and pestle.
-Sieved pulp powder (0.5 g) was mixed with potassium bromide crystals and pressed into a disc.
-The formed disc was inserted into FTIR machine for analysis.

-iii.
-Paper strength: The paper was hold with two retort stands and incremental weights were put on the retort-held paper and allowed to stand for five minutes before the weight increase.
+- ii.
+Pulp FT-IR Characterization: Extracted and cleaned pulp from each banana cultivars was grinded into powdery form with mortar and pestle.
+Sieved pulp powder (0.5 g) was mixed with potassium bromide crystals (1% of sample concentration)and pressed into an IR disc.
+The formed disc was inserted into FTIR machine for analysis. - Paper strength: The paper was hold with two retort stands and incremental weights were put on the retort-held paper and allowed to stand for five minutes before the weight increase.
 The weight held by the paper before tear is taken as the strength of the paper.
 The experiment was performed in triplicates for each paper type.

-iv Folding Endurance: Different papers was folded backward and forward about the same line in a complete oscillation, the number of double folds that is required to make a paper break was use to determine the paper folding endurance under a standard weight.
+iv Folding Endurance:

+Different papers was folded backward and forward about the same line in a complete oscillation, the number of double folds that is required to make a paper break was use to determine the paper folding endurance under a standard weight.